Motorola AURA

 User Experience

-The call quality on this phone was magnificent; the voices seemed clear and reception strong.
-Having been fitted well with a good microphone and speaker, the 8800 Arte allows users to have crystal-clear conversations, even when they are in noisy surroundings.
+The call quality on this phone was magnificent, the voices came through clear ,and the reception felt strong.
+It had been set up well with a capable microphone and speaker, so the 8800 Arte helps users hold crystal clear conversations, even if they end up in noisy surroundings.

 Messsaging on the 8800 Arte was rather simple, with the Series 40 OS affording a casual and efficient experience for SMSs and MMSs.
 The tough keypad was soft to the touch and thus easy for users to type messages although it definitely lacked the speed and convenience of modern touchscreen typing.